Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Example of calculating influence

-\emph{Approximate constant label influence calculation.} When calculating the label influence in the original paths in Equation (\ref{deleting_I_f}) after deleting the edge between $v$ and $u3$, we notice that only paths including $u3$ are affected, as $u3$'s degree decreases by 1.
-Here, for efficient calculation, we ignore the effect caused by $u3$'s degree, which means that we do not need to normalize the weights of edges associated with $u3$.
-For simplicity, we only calculate the first label influence term and the approximate constant label influence is calculated as follow: {
+Similarly, when calculating the label influence in the original paths after removing the edge between $v$ and $u_3$, we notice that only paths including $u_3$ are affected, as $u_3$'s degree decreases by 1.
+Here, for efficient calculation, we ignore the effect caused by $u_3$'s degree, i.e., we set $d_{u_3}'=d_{u_3}$, which means that we do not need to normalize the weights of edges associated with $u_3$.
+For the target node $v$, its degree decreases by 1 and we still use ${d}'_{v}={d}_{v}-1$.